More Cappell-Shaneson spheres are standard: Introduction

 As we will see, the Cappell-Shaneson homotopy 4-spheres are indexed by a $\zed/2$ framing choice and a conjugacy class of {\em Cappell-Shaneson matrices} $A\in SL(3,\zed)$, defined by the condition $\det(A-I)=1$.
 The most thoroughly studied subfamily is given by the matrices

-These represent all possible values of the trace, and form a ``cofinite'' subfamily in the sense that each trace is realized by only finitely many conjugacy classes of Cappell-Shaneson matrices.
+These represent the simplest conjugacy class for each value of the trace.
+They form a ``cofinite'' subfamily in the sense that each trace is realized by only finitely many conjugacy classes of Cappell-Shaneson matrices, although the number of such classes appears to increase superlinearly with the trace.
 (See Section~\ref{CS} and \cite{AR} for further discussion.)
 The homotopy spheres corresponding to $m=0,4$ and the twisted framing arise as double covers of exotic $\RP^4$'s \cite{CS2}, \cite{AR}.
 The first progress in trivializing Cappell-Shaneson spheres was due to Akbulut and Kirby \cite{AK1} in 1979, showing via Kirby calculus that the example with $m=0$ and untwisted framing is $S^4$.
 Aitchison and Rubenstein \cite{AR} observed that this framing is not the one arising (as claimed in \cite{AK1}) from an exotic $\RP^4$, and showed that for all $A_m$ the example with untwisted framing is standard.
 (They used different matrices, but those are easily seen to be conjugate to $A_m$ \cite{Sig0}.)
 The twisted framings have been much harder.
 Akbulut and Kirby worked for 6 years on the $m=0$ case before publishing an elegant handle diagram of it with no 3-handles and only two 1-handles \cite{AK2}.
 This was then shown by the author to be diffeomorphic to $S^4$ \cite{Sig0}.
 That same paper exhibited handle decompositions of the Cappell-Shaneson spheres corresponding to all the matrices $A_m$ and twisted framing; the derivation by a long sequence of Kirby moves appeared in \cite{Sigm}.
 These diagrams stood for two decades until a clever observation of Akbulut \cite{A} showed they were all diffeomorphic to the $m=0$ case, and hence standard.